Restoration workshop

 Your piano no longer has the brilliance of its youth, it is worn by time.
 Vital parts of your instrument are damaged, broken or missing, we can provide solutions.
 Restoration is part of our core business as an artisan.

-In our workshop, we can completely restore your piano and intervene on all the elements of the instrument while respecting its origin, its materials and its age.
+In our workshop, we can fully restore your piano, intervening on all parts of the instrument while respecting its origin, materials and age.

 The three parts of the piano on which we intervene are:

-We have been recognized as craftsmen by the Chambre Métiers et de l’Artisanat des Hauts de France.
+We have been recognized as an artisan d’art by the Chambre Métiers et de l’Artisanat des Hauts de France.

 All our restorations and repairs are guaranteed for 5 years parts and labor.